SWEJaber/Dream-Field/README.md

 # 6. Bugs and Errors
 * Character image overlaps with other objects in the environment.
 * Transition between character frames is delayed sometimes.
-* Gamepads sometimes don't connect.
-* Edge of the panels is clipped.

 # 7. Development Team
 * Jaber Alsalamah - Programmer